We find a measurement gap in 100% of the accounts we audit. See what is hiding in yours. We find gaps in 100% of audits. Get your free audit

 The number of sessions varies between UA and GA4 depending on the company and several different factors, including:

-1. Geography – pay special attention to this with a global customer base.
-It would help to consider your users’ time zones and how likely they will cross the midnight threshold to restart the session.
+1. Geography: pay special attention to this with a global customer base.
+Consider your users' time zones and how likely they are to cross the midnight threshold, which restarts the session.

 Session/Traffic Based Acquisition metrics